Juuzen/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: May 13, 2018

+**Today's Progress:** Creating storyboards, object positioning

+**Thoughts:** Nothing really important to say here, just starting from the scratch to learn in a deep way how things are done in the iOS ecosystem.

 ### Day 6 (?): May 11, 2018

 **Today's Progress:** Starting again with the project!